vtexdocs/help-center-content/docs/announcements/en/pse-payment-method-for-customers-in-colombia.md

 author: 6DODK49lJPk3yvcoe6GB6g
 slug: pse-payment-method-for-customers-in-colombia
 legacySlug: pse-payment-method-for-customers-in-colombia
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Process your sales with one of the best known payment methods in Colombia.
+announcementSynopsisEN: 'Process your sales with one of the best known payment methods in Colombia.'
 ---

 VTEX now offers one of Colombia's most popular payment methods, [PSE](https://www.pse.com.co/empresa) (Pagos Seguros en Línea).
 It redirects customers to their internet banking page once the order is confirmed and the payment is made by online debit.